semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 	          - cat cache_dir/my_data

 ## sem-version

 ### Description

-The `sem-version` utility is used for changing the version of a programming language, which mainly happens for compatibility issues.
+The `sem-version` utility is used for changing the version of a programming language on the executed Virtual Machine (VM), which mainly happens for compatibility issues.

 The supported programming languages are `elixir`, `go`, `java`, `php`, `ruby`, `python` and `node`.